GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     *pattern* can either be a number in the range 1--90 or the name of a 1-, 8-, or 24-bit Sun raster file.
-The former will result in one of the 90 predefined 64 x 64 bit-patterns provided with GMT and reproduced in Appendix `E. Predefined Bit and Hachure Patterns in GMT`_.
+The former will result in one of the 90 predefined 64 x 64 bit-patterns provided with GMT and reproduced in Chapter `Predefined Bit and Hachure Patterns in GMT`_.
     The latter allows the user to create customized, repeating images using standard Sun raster files [18]_.
     The *dpi* parameter sets the resolution of this image on the page;